 - Dyson tool bag to keep all your tools in a single place

 Now that we have seen all the accessories, it is time to decide which of the two is a winner in this category.

-The choice of which one to buy depends to a large extent on the surfaces that you plan to clean using these vacuum cleaners.
-If you don’t want to choose, you can even buy all the three cleaning heads, if that is something that would work for you.
+The choice of which one to buy depends mainly on the surfaces you plan to clean using these vacuum cleaners.
+If you don't want to choose, you can even buy all three cleaning heads if that would work for you.

 Now comes an important aspect that has a significant impact on the outcome of your decision.

 We tested both these vacuum cleaners across different surfaces to see which of the two performed better.